michaelthomasletts/michaelthomasletts.github.io/content/blog/brs-rationale.md

 `boto3-refresh-session` is for **Python developers** who need a robust, *Python-native* way to handle expiring credentials — whether because they can’t rely on `credential_process`, they’re embedding `boto3` in long-running daemons, or they’re working with IoT / X.509 flows that the standard provider chain doesn’t support.

-`boto3-refresh-session` is *not* for people who use the standard ECS / EC2 credential provider, depend upon `credential_process` without friction, or, frankly, (there's no delicate way of saying this) do not understand the limitations and edge cases associated with profiles, AWS credential providers, etc.
+`boto3-refresh-session` is *not* for people who use the standard ECS / EC2 credential provider, depend upon `credential_process` without friction, or are not aware of the limitations and edge cases associated with profiles, AWS credential providers, etc.

 ## Reflections